ceph-korea/ceph-korean-doc/ceph-korean-doc/man/8/radosgw-admin.rst

    Set the system flag on the user.

-.. option:: --bucket=[tenant-id/]bucket
+.. option:: --bucket=bucket

    Specify the bucket name.
-If tenant-id is not specified, the tenant-id of the user (--uid) is used.

 .. option:: --pool=<pool>